dbuchwald/6502/Software/README.md

 - `load/05_simple_shell` - simple shell program later moved to `os1` image,
 - `load/06_memdump` - initial implementation of simple memory monitor (dumps contents of the memory area used to load programs to verify load operation),
 - `load/07_keyboard_test` - modified version of the ROM keyboard test application, implemented mostly to test new key binding (CTRL+X) and required changes in the keyboard controller firmware,
 - `load/08_system_break_test` - very simple application: when started, it runs infinite loop.
 That's all.
-It was created to demonstrate new OS/1 feature - system break.
+It was created to demonstrate new OS/1 feature - system break,
+- `load/09_monitor` - work in progress implementation of the monitor program (moved to OS/1 image),
+- `load/10_menu` - simple application used to test drive common menu library (now included in OS/1 image).

 As for software compatibility - all the loadable modules require bootloader, and this one, in turn, requires ACIA for operation, so by design these are not compatible with vanilla BE6502.